 Kakegawa was both a post station and castle town on the old Tokaido route

 The Ikawa Line is Japan's only alternate biting tooth (ABT) rail system

 The Alps Sesso great suspension bridge is the start of a hiking course called “Love Romance Road”

 There are some fantastic onsens in the valleys, including Sesso-kyo Onsen between the Ikawa Dam and Nagashima Dam, and Sumata-kyo Onsen in the Sumata Valley.
 Sumata-kyo's waters are famed for their beautifying properties.

 You can enjoy Okuoi's beauty riding the Ikawa Line, which is the only alternate biting tooth rail system in the country.
 The line takes you through the mountains and across the Sekinosawa Bridge.

-The Oigawa Railway—the only steam locomotive operating every day in Japan—puffs through tea fields and other scenic delights.
+The Oigawa Railway—the only steam locomotive to run more than 300 days a year in Japan—puffs through tea fields and other scenic delights.
 This train connects Kanaya Station and Senzu, a ride that takes about 70 minutes.

 Hiking in Okuoi